luapower/heap/heap.md

   * pushing and popping is O(log(n)).
   * a cdata heap can hold size-1 elements (element 0 is used for swapping).
   * trying to push nil into a value heap raises an error.
-  * values with the same priority are popped in random order.
+  * values that compare equally are popped in random order.

 ### `heap.heap(push, pop, rootval, len[, cmp]) -> push, pop`